The 10 most metal moments in WWE history

 “We’re a fans band,” he explained at one point, exemplifying a tendency to drop humility in pursuit of self-promotion.
 “With a lot of bands, you can strip away the image and the hype and you don’t have much left.
 But when you strip everything away with us, you’ve still got an amazing band.”

-“We don’t want to get caught up in the Hollywood bullshit,” he told us at another, with non-existent irony.
+“We don’t want to get caught up in the Hollywood bullshit,” he told us in another interview, with non-existent irony.
 “But you really have to be in LA to do what we do…”